- Go To Home

 - Career Closet

 - Office of Career Planning

 - Missing Alumni

-1. After I have been accepted to an undergraduate program at Sage, how will I know what courses will transfer in?
+1. After I have been accepted to an undergraduate program at Russell Sage College, how will I know what courses will transfer in?

 Once you have been accepted, Admission then forwards all of your transcripts to the Office of the Registrar for evaluation for appropriate applicability to your program of study at Sage.
 In many instances, research for course descriptions and information on course content needs to be done and approved by faculty prior to a course being transferred into Sage.
 After all courses have been reviewed and applied to your record, a Transfer Equivalency Report listing all courses transferred in from your previous institution(s) with their respective Sage equivalent is then sent on to you for your records.